gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Cannot specify `--processor-path` directly as a Java compiler arg

 Adding `-processorpath` or `--processor-path` to the `CompileOptions.compilerArgs` list is now prohibited.
-Annotation processor should instead be added to the `annotationProcessor` configuration.
+Annotation processors should instead be added to the `annotationProcessor` configuration.

 ## External contributions